Shea Stadium: Demolition

 In accordance with New York City law, in 2009 Shea Stadium was dismantled, rather than imploded.
-The company with the rights to sell memorabilia was given two weeks after the final game to remove seats, signage and other potentially saleable and collectable items before demolition was to begin.
+The company with the rights to sell memorabilia was given two weeks after the final game to remove seats, signage and other potentially sellable and collectible items before demolition was to begin.
 The seats were the first ($869 per pair plus tax, a combination of '86 and '69, the team's two World Series championship years), followed by other memorabilia such as the foul poles, dugouts, stadium signage, and the giant letters that spelled out "SHEA" at the front of the building.

 After salvaging operations concluded, demolition of the ballpark began on October 14, 2008.
 On October 18, the scoreboard in right field was demolished, with the bleachers, batter's eye and bullpens shortly thereafter.

 By November 10, the field, dugouts and the rest of the field level seats had been demolished.

-On January 31, Mets fans all over New York came to Shea Stadium for one final farewell.
+On January 31, 2009, Mets fans all over New York came to Shea Stadium for one final farewell.
 Fans took a tour of the site, told stories, and sang songs.
 The last remaining section of seats was demolished on February 18.
 Fans stood in awe as the remaining structure of Shea Stadium (one section of ramps) was torn down at 11:22 am.

 The locations of Shea's home plate, pitcher's mound, and bases are marked in Citi Field's parking lot.
 The plaques feature engravings of the neon baseball players that graced the exterior of the stadium from 1988 onward.

 Redevelopment

-On October 9, 2013, the New York City Council approved a plan to build a mall and entertainment center called Willets West in the Citi Field parking lot where Shea Stadium stood, as part of an effort by the city to redevelop the nearby neighborhood of Willets Point.
-However, in 2015, the Appellate Division of the New York State Supreme Court ruled that the site, considered parkland, could not be used for commercial development without permission from the New York state government.

-In 2022, Mets owner Steve Cohen was pushing to build a casino in the parking lot, which was supported by New York City mayor Eric Adams, but still needs final approval from New York State.
+As of 2025, Mets owner Steve Cohen is trying to build a park, casino and entertainment complex at the site, called Metropolitan Park, which has the support of the New York City Council and mayor Eric Adams, but is pending approval by the New York State Legislature and the New York State Gaming Commission.
+The Hard Rock Hotel & Casino Metropolitan Park would be built on the site.
+Local coalition Fed Up opposes the park alienation, instead advocating for a “Phoenix Meadows Vision Plan” which would create public green space over the parking lot.